Network Protocols: From Specification to Practice

 - Main Book: “TCP/IP Illustrated, Volume 1” by W. Richard Stevens

-What you’ll build: An FTP client that supports both active and passive modes, handling the control connection (commands) and data connection (file transfers) separately.
+What you’ll build: An FTP client that supports both active and passive modes, handling the control connection and data connection separately.

-Why it teaches protocol specifications: FTP (RFC 959) is unique: it uses two connections (control and data), demonstrating how protocols can split concerns.
-Active vs passive mode shows how protocols adapt to network constraints (NAT/firewalls).
-The command set is rich, showing how protocols evolve feature sets over time.
+Why it teaches protocol specifications: FTP (RFC 959) is unique: two connections (control + data).
+It shows how protocols adapt to NAT and firewalls.

 Core challenges you’ll face: